mohamed-reda/start_with_langchain/README.md

 # Langchain Example:

-getting a insights from PDF using Langchain and
+getting a insights from PDF using Langchain and OpenAI (change the OpenAI_API_KEY with one of yours if you want OpenAI accept your quary)